ibm-cloud-docs/security-hub/prereqs.md

 # Preparing to deploy the Essential Security and Observability Services deployable architecture
 {: #prereqs}

 The Essential Security and Observability Services deployable architecture is a preconfigured set of infrastructure as code assets that are designed to deploy select {{site.data.keyword.cloud_notm}} security services according to best practices.
-The included security services are crucial for ensuring that you have a robust security and compliance strategy for your applications and data.
-By leveraging this architecture, you can accelerate your deployment and tailor it to meet your organizations security and compliance requirements.
+The included security services are crucial for helping ensure that you have a robust security and compliance strategy for your applications and data.
+By using this architecture, you can accelerate your deployment and tailor it to meet your organizations security and compliance requirements.
 {: shortdesc}

 When you deploy the architecture, you can: